radiantlogic-v8/documentation-new/documentation/web-services-api-guide/05-rest.md

 Figure 2: Proxy Header for Proxy Authorization

 Ensure the proxy authorization control is enabled for the RadantOne service and access controls have been defined to indicate who is allowed to impersonate who.
-For more information on enabling the proxy authorization control and defining access controls, please see the RadiantOne System Administration Guide.
+For more information on enabling the proxy authorization control and defining access controls, please see the [Access Controls](/sys-admin-guide/access-controls).

 >[!warning] To allow the super user (e.g. cn=directory manager) to impersonate other users, you must enable the “Allow Directory Manager to Impersonate Other Users” option.
 For more information on this setting, please see
 [Access Controls](/sys-admin-guide/access-controls/#allow-directory-manager-to-impersonate-other-users).